"

 – Parker J. Palmer

 This chapter focuses on the spiritual ‘teachers’ that we can continue to draw upon – and that we can become – as we move forward on our personal and/or professional path.
-Spiritual ‘teachers’ come in a multitude of creative forms: our own inner resources and spiritual strengths that emerge as we learn to listen deeply for these gifts; material resources that arise out of many ways of knowing to inform our exploration; and human resources that come in the form of companions and mentors along the way (Barss, 2012a).
+Spiritual ‘teachers’ present themselves in a multitude of creative forms: our own inner resources and spiritual strengths that emerge as we learn to listen deeply for these gifts; material resources that arise out of many ways of knowing to inform our exploration; and human resources that come in the form of companions and mentors along the way (Barss, 2012a).

-Spiritual Strengths and Well-Being:
+Inner Strengths and Well-Being:

 (See also ‘Essentials of Contemplative Conversation’ in Chapter 1.)